 Ask the buyer to provide an earnest money deposit to show that they're serious about purchasing your home and have sufficient funds to do so.

-“If the buyer is buying direct, typical cash sale standards are $5k–10k earnest money deposit,” says Mike Bennett, Operations Manager at Clever Offers.
-Other investors we talked to offer earnest money deposits in the range of 1–2% of the offer price.
+“If the buyer is buying direct, typical cash sale standards are $5k–10k earnest money deposit," says Mike Bennett, Operations Manager at Clever Offers.
+Other investors we talked to offer earnest money deposits at 1–2% of the offer price.

 Deposits may also vary by offer type.
 For example, seller financing deals — which offer monthly payments over time — may come with an initial deposit of 10–20%.